kevguy/CarND-Vehicle-Detection/report.md

 ![sample_hog]

 #### Training and Testing Set
-Data is normalized, randomized and splitted into training set and testing by a proportion of
+Data is normalized, randomized and splitted into training set and testing as follows:

+*
+*

 ### SVC Classifier